 - 1. Audit Bureau of Circulations (ABC) Press Institute of India - 2.
-The Press Institute of India is an independent, non-profit trust, established to create and sustain the high and responsible standards of journalism required by a developing country committed to democratic functioning.
+Founded in 1963, the Press Institute of India is an independent, non-profit trust, established to create and sustain the high and responsible standards of journalism required by a developing country committed to democratic functioning.
 It is having its own publications also - 3.
 For many years the PII was the nodal agency for sending journalists -- reporters, subeditors and even photographers -- for training to the Thomson Foundation, UK.
 Now PII's training workshops for journalists are conducted in-house or in cities and rural areas of India.
 There is a strong focus on rural reporting, development writing and writing on women's empowerment through the panchayats.
 Over the years the PII has trained over 4,000 professionals' editorial and management from India, Pakistan, Sri Lanka, Bangladesh and other parts of Asia.
 Institutional Profile - 4.
 PII is currently giving priority to promoting human development journalism, with emphasis on the panchayat movement, rural reporting, education, biotechnology, economics issues and women's empowerment.
 This is to encourage coverage of vital issues affecting the lives of the majority of our people, neglected by the mass media. - 5.
 Publications Grassroots is a monthly journal published in Hindi and English to disseminate and promote reportage on the human condition.
 A Tamil edition commenced in March 2005.
 Grassroots contains a wide range of articles commissioned by PII.
 PII continues to publish Vidura in English, a professional quarterly since 45 years on current issues concerning the press.
-It has recently been revamped and is India's most authoritative media journal. - 6.
-Training and other activities The Press Institute has long-standing media-related collaborations with organizations such as the United Nations Educational, Scientific and Cultural Organization United Nations Development Programme United Nations Population Fund United Nations Children's Fund.
-Press Foundation of Asia and the Ford Foundation. - 7.
-ABC is an independent, self financing, private body charged with the responsibility of conducting regular audit of the 'net circulation of newspapers' and issues certificates of net paid circulations every six months.
-It has a very high reputation for reliability & impartially &, is therefore quoted with authority. - 8.
-ABC consider the following facts Whether the changes in the supply desired by distributors have been done timely or not Whether the supply is in the accordance with the demand of distributors or not Whether the payment is received from the distributors in time or not Action taken in the circulation department on the complaints of the distributors
+It has recently been revamped and is India's most authoritative media journal.

-(A Grade Institute By DHE, Govt. of NCT Delhi and Affiliated to GGSIP University, Delhi)
+Grade Institute by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delhi and Approved by Bar Council of India & NCTE